 I respectfully disagree.

 The principal conservative case for defunding the CBC isn’t “revenge” as he puts it.
-It’s, as I’ve written several times before, because the public broadcaster has outlived its usefulness.
+As I’ve written several times before, it’s because the public broadcaster has outlived its usefulness.

 The CBC was established decades ago in the face of a genuine market failure.
-If it weren’t for a public broadcaster, many Canadians wouldn’t have had access to news and entertainment.
+If it weren’t for a public broadcaster, many Canadians wouldn’t have had access to news and entertainment on radio and then television.

 (These figures are based on “all Canadians viewing all available TV programming at a given time” which means that the CBC’s viewership as a share of the total Canadian population is far lower.)

-His diagnosis is therefore mistaken.
+His diagnosis therefore is a bit off target.
 The CBC’s chief problem isn’t its left-wing bias or even Catherine Tait herself.
 If that was it, then Lowman would be right that the conversation ought to focus on reforming the institution.

-The real issue is that a combination of technology and evolving consumer preferences has rendered its public purpose obsolete.
+The real issue though is that a combination of technology and evolving consumer preferences have rendered its public purpose obsolete.
 It can simply no longer make a justified claim on scarce government resources.
 The proper response therefore as a matter of principle and practicality is to defund it.

 Nevertheless, as part of his defence of the CBC, Lowman makes a conservative appeal that tearing down institutions is harder than building them up.
 Fair enough.

-Lowman also warns that the CBC’s disappearance, along with the broader decline in the traditional media, will necessarily result in the loss of “real intelligence, expertise, depth, accuracy, or seriousness” in our news consumption.
+Lowman also warns that the CBC’s disappearance, along with broader decline in the traditional media, will necessarily result in the loss of “real intelligence, expertise, depth, accuracy, or seriousness” in our news consumption.
 This, too, risks succumbing to a mix of nostalgia and misplaced confidence in the mainstream media.
-It has in short a (Catherine) Tait-ian romanticism to it.
+Its defence of professional journalism has a (Catherine) Tait-ian romanticism to it.

 The notion that the legacy news media is somehow exempt from bias or errors compared to those of us in new media belies the experience of the past several years.
 Its seeming lack of interest in U.S. President Joe Biden’s infirmity is only most the recent and extraordinary example.
 That an American outlet rather than a Canadian one broke Prime Minister Justin Trudeau’s “blackface” scandal in 2019 is another.
 The list goes on and on.